oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [The character data in a UTF-8 Encoded String MUST be well-formed UTF-8 as defined by the Unicode specification [\[Unicode\]](https://docs.oasis-open.org/mqtt/mqtt/v5.0/cos02/mqtt-v5.0-cos02.html#Unicode) and restated in RFC
 3629 [\[RFC3629\]](https://docs.oasis-open.org/mqtt/mqtt/v5.0/cos02/mqtt-v5.0-cos02.html#RFC3629).
 In particular, the character data MUST NOT include encodings of code points between U+D800 and U+DFFF]{.mark}.
-If the Client or Server receives an MQTT Control Packet containing ill-formed UTF-8 it is a Malformed Packet
+If the Client or Server receives an MQTT-SN Control Packet containing ill-formed UTF-8 it is a Malformed Packet.